 B.1.5 – Collaboration with EUREF: renewal of the MoU and discussion of the 2026–2027 work plan [CB]

 Carine reminded the members that the Memorandum of Understanding (MoU) between EPOS and EUREF has a duration of three years only, at insistence of the Executive Director, and is now up for renewal.
-She has prepared a proposal for the new MoU as well as more detailed associated Work Plan.
+She has prepared a proposal for the renewed MoU as well as more detailed associated Work Plan.
 The Work Plan addresses specific tasks and deliverables for the period 2026-2028, while the MoU covers the broader framework of collaboration and applies not only to EPOS-GNSS but to the whole of EPOS.

 Carine already circulated the draft of the renewed MoU and Work Plan to the CB before the CB meeting and invites the CB members to provide feedback and comments before she sends the draft documents to the EUREF Governing Board for iteration.